How Physics Textbooks Embed Meaning in the Equals Sign: Results

 \section{Results}

-Sixteen hundred and seventy--six separate equals signs were identified and coded in the five textbook chapters studied, an average of 335 per chapter.
+1,676 separate equal signs were identified and coded in the 5 textbook chapters studied, an average of 335 per chapter.
 The distribution of usage by category for each chapter is shown in Figure \ref{Fig2-=sign}.
 In Figure \ref{Fig2-=sign}, textbooks are listed in order of increasing content level, from beginner (bottom) to most advanced (top).
 All bars are normalized to \text{100 \%}, with numbers overlaid to indicate the real numbers of codes in each category.

-Introductory and intermediate textbooks (bottom three rows) show a higher proportion of simpler, assignment--type equals signs, with (on average) \text{69 \%} of all equals signs found of this type.
+Introductory and intermediate textbooks (bottom three rows) show a higher proportion of assignment--type equals signs, with (on average) \text{69 \%} of all equal signs found to be of this type.
 These texts also have more example problems than advanced texts, and the quantitative nature of such problems as well as formulaic, step--by--step explanations contain significant portion of both the purely numerical (e.g. $t=5$) and symbolic (e.g. $F=mg$) assignments observed.
-Upper--level textbooks have a significantly smaller (average \text{43 \%}) percentage of assignment statements.
+Upper--level textbooks have a significantly smaller (average \text{43 \%}) portion of assignment equal signs.

 Surprisingly, advanced textbooks have twice the fraction (\text{26 \%} vs. \text{13 \%}) of signs classified as calculation.
 The complicated derivations found in upper-level textbooks involve a high amount of symbolic manipulation, and hence include a large number of equals signs of this type.
 The derivations also rely upon more carefully defined quantities, and so have a larger fraction of definitional equals signs.
-The upper--level textbooks also have a surprising dearth of causal equals signs, even controlling across content.
+The upper-level textbooks also have a surprising dearth of causal equals signs, even controlling across content.